Financial wellbeing & pre-emptive education01.10.19

 Well, these life events are somewhat predictable – we know our employees will likely move house or change working patterns during their time with us.
 We also (often) know when employees are struggling with personal problems such as relationships or family illness.
 While employers cannot perfectly predict these issues arising, they can be proactive in preparing for the eventuality that these situations will occur, and safeguard against a decline in employee financial wellbeing as a result.

 More than a third of employers believe expanding their benefit offering will help with employee wellbeing.
 However, less than a quarter of employers encourage employees to consider their benefits in a financial planning context.
 In addition, health insurances are still rarely integrated into a wellbeing strategy, according to employers.
 Even when health insurance is included in wellbeing programmes, there is a significant education gap.
-Research reveals that employees are still incredibly confused by health and financial benefits, with as many as 73% of employees not understanding their benefits, and only half actually understanding their benefit materials.
+Research reveals that employees are still incredibly confused by health and financial benefits, with many employees not understanding their benefits, and only half actually understanding their benefit materials.

 When designing a workplace wellbeing strategy, it’s important that employers help their staff build resilience against the inevitable knocks in life.
 Part of this is helping to educate employees about the importance of insuring themselves…